hiranosasuke/nodejs-api-template/README.md

 # nodejs-api-template

 Run `npm i` to install all the npm packages locally to run the project.
+Then run `npm run start` to run the project.

 ## Swagger UI for api docs